satlawa/obf_autop/README.md

 pyqt 5.9.2 (optional for GUI)<br>

 ### Install enviroment
-Although it is not strictly necessary to create an enviroment with conda, it is highliy recomended to use conda to assure no problems with already installed package versions.
+Although it is not strictly necessary to create an environment with conda, it is highly recommended to use conda to assure no problems with already installed package versions.
 If you have conda (Anaconda or Miniconda) already installed please skip point 1. and continue with 2.
 If you are unsure if you have conda installed you can use the following command to check:<br>
 ```which conda```

 1. Download and install conda from:<br>
   * Anaconda (recommended): https://www.anaconda.com/products/individual<br>
 or from:<br>
   * Miniconda :             https://repo.anaconda.com/miniconda/<br>

 2. Create an environment for AutOP<br>
 ```conda create --name autop```

-3. Activate the newly created enviroment<br>
+3. Activate the newly created environment<br>
 ```conda activate autop```

 4. Install packages for AutOP<br>